 Indigo Bunting, Black-capped Chickadee, White-breasted Nuthatch, Catbird, Robin, Brown Thrasher, House Wren, Blue Jay, Wood Pewee, Phoebe, Crested Flycatcher, Downy Woodpecker, Hairy Woodpecker, Pileated Woodpecker, Flicker, Ruby-throated Hummingbird, Barred Owl, Broad-winged Hawk, Ring-necked Pheasant, Red-eyed Vireo, Yellow Warbler, Northern Yellow-throat, Baltimore Oriole, Cardinal, Field Sparrow, Eastern Green Heron, Wood Duck and Goldfinch.

 The Blue-gray Gnatcatcher was again seen adjacent to the garden where it nested some years ago.
 It had not been noted in this locality for many years.
 Her first report about the bird occurred in 1939.
-It appeared again in her 1942 diary notes.
+It appeared again in her 1942 and 1943 diary notes.

 Martha added one new species in the Summer: Asclepias viridiflora, Green Milkweed, Native, from the Kasota prairie.

-The Summer was very hot and dry and Martha Crone had to make use of the Garden water system extensively.
+The Summer was very hot and dry and Crone had to make use of the Garden water system extensively.
 (2)

 IN the Friends’ Newsletter (Vol. 3 No. 4, October 1955), Editor Martha Crone wrote about the October flowers, the Ginseng Family, the Spider Flower, the Milkweed Family, and that the Hummingbird left the Garden on Sept.
 8th, a week earlier than average.

 The most unusual plant she obtained in the Fall was: